Hindaun Block: Hindaun in the Bhagavata Purana

 In the ancient times, the city was under rule by the Matsya Kingdom, which was ruled by Meenas.
 A large population of Meenas can be seen in nearby villages.
 There are many ancient structures still present in the town built during the rule of the Matsya Kingdom.
 Traditionally, in some mythological stories the city is believed to be associated with the mythology of Hiranyakashipu and Prahlada mentioned in Bhagavata Purana.

-Local tradition tells us that Hindaun (Hindon) was the capital of Hiranyakashyapu, father of Prahlada.
+Local tradition tells us that Hindaun (Hindon) was the capital of Hiranyakashipu, father of Prahlada.
 Because of this, the area is known as Hiranakus Ki Kher.
 Kher in Hindi means "capital".
 This is further confirmed by the existence of monuments like Hiranakus Ka Mandir, Prahlada Kund, Nrisinha Temple, Hiranakus Ka Kua, and Dhobi Pachhad.
 About 40 years back there was a sculptor of Hiranakus in Hiranakus Ka Mandir.
 It has been replaced by Rama the temple has become famous as Raghunath Mandir.
 Hiranakus Ka Kua is situated in the heart of the city and the ruins nearby are part of the Bharon temple.
 Langda Bharon (Langur) is very popular in the Karauli area.
 Dhobi Pachhad is believed to be the spot where Prahlada was thrown out of the Palace.
 There is also a place called Holika Dah where Holika tried to burn Prahlada but she herself was destroyed in the fire.

 Hindaun is named after the ancient king Hiranyakashipu, father of Prahlada.
 The temple to Narasimha, an Avatar of Hindu God Vishnu who killed Hiranyakashipu, which demonstrates the city's connection to the mythology surrounding Hiranyakashipu and Prahlada.